 The Mérida family, known for their beautiful Indigenous art, leads the museum, using amazing artifacts to make history engaging.
 Inkariy is committed to helping Peruvians connect with their ancestors’ legacy and inspiring a sense of cultural pride.

 If you plan to go on your own, you can take the bus heading to Calca on Puputi Street, your bus stop will be “Paradero Museo”.
 Make sure to let the driver know that this is your stop.
-Or, if you want you can hire a tourist agency service.
+Or, if you want, you can hire a tourist agency service.

-Cusco, the ancient Inca empire’s cradle city has hidden and mysterious places yet to discover even for “cusqueños” themselves.
-When you come by, we hope you can know the popular and the little-known places we showed you.
+Cusco, the ancient Inca empire’s cradle city, has hidden and mysterious places yet to be discovered, even for “cusqueños” themselves.

 Viagens Machu Picchu, journeys that inspire, moments that last.